embench/embench-iot/doc/README.md

 - `ld-output-pattern`: A Python formatted string pattern with positional arguments to be used when specifying the output file on the linker command line.
 Default value `-o {0}`.
-- `user_libs`: A list of libraries to be appended to the linker command line.
+- `user-libs`: A list of libraries to be appended to the linker command line.
   The libraries may be absolute file names or arguments to the linker.
 In the latter case corresponding arguments in `ldflags` may be needed.
 For example with GCC or Clang/LLVM if `-l` flags are used in `user_libs`, then `-L` flags may be needed in `ldflags`.
 Default value is the empty list.
-- `dummy_libs`: A list of dummy libraries to be used (for example if system libraries have been disabled through options in `ldflags`).
+- `dummy-libs`: A list of dummy libraries to be used (for example if system libraries have been disabled through options in `ldflags`).
 Dummy libraries have their source in the [`support`](../support) subdirectory.
 Thus if `crt0` is specified, there should be a source file `dummy-crt0.c` in the [`support`](../support) directory.
 Default value is the empty list.
-- `cpu_mhz`: The clock rate of the target in MHz.
+- `cpu-mhz`: The clock rate of the target in MHz.
 Default value 1.
-- `warmup_heat`: How many times the benchmark code should be run to warm up the caches.
+- `warmup-heat`: How many times the benchmark code should be run to warm up the caches.
 Default value 1.
 - `timeout`: The maximum time (in seconds) allowed for the compiler or the linker to run for each invocation.
 Default value 5.